Skip to main content

 kernle belief reinforce <id>

-# Supersede when updated
+# Revise when updated

 kernle belief supersede <old_id> "Automated testing is essential" --confidence 0.95